Bizovi/Bizovi.github.io/content/home/about.md

 +++

 ## An Interdisciplinary Blog
-#### on General regularities of CONTROL and DATA processing in animals, machines and society ^[D.A.
-Novikov on Cybernetics http://www.mtas.ru/biblio/Cyb2.pdf]
+#### on General regularities of CONTROL and DATA processing in animals, machines and society ^[ [D.A.
+Novikov on Cybernetics](http://www.mtas.ru/biblio/Cyb2.pdf)]

 Hi everybody!
 This blog is about things I'm passionate about.
 I can hardly imagine myself in a place of narrow specialization and the exploration of connections between fields brings me a lot of joy.^[... but no problem is too small if you can help to solve it (thank you, Mr. Feynman)] I love writing about economics, solving business problems with statistical models and programming in R.

-My hobby is thinking about how can we improve economic models.
-Perhaps the answer is to step outside the field, gather new tools and inspiration from Complexity Science.
-I started studying Machine Learning and Bayesian Analysis, because I felt Econometrics in isolation is just one of the tools we could be using.
-Machine Learning is taking over our everyday lives and I hope the Data Geeks will take over economics! ^[Data Geeks are taking over economics https://www.bloomberg.com/view/articles/2016-08-25/data-geeks-are-taking-over-economics]
+My hobby is thinking about how can we improve economic models, and perhaps the answer is to step outside the field, gather new tools and inspiration from Complexity Science.
+Machine Learning and Bayesian Models give us very general classes of models which we could use.
+As Machine Learning is overcoming challenges which seemed impossible before, I hope the Data Geeks will take over economics as well! ^[ [Data Geeks are taking over economics](https://www.bloomberg.com/view/articles/2016-08-25/data-geeks-are-taking-over-economics)]

 ### Fun Facts
   Quiet until you get to know me, former professional chess player, love landscape photography, wide range of music: from Regina Spektor to SOAD.